ai/environment/Install.md

 Reboot to BIOS.
 Block boot from USB.

 Reboot to system.
-Set Spanish language, name to `Andrey Sitnik` and login `ai`.
+Set Russian language, name to `Andrey Sitnik` and login `ai`.

 Set laptop name: